 Miss Evelyn McGarrol was in charge of all secretarial work at the former Central Tuberculosis Clinic (now called the D. A. Stewart Centre) for 37 years.
 She came to Canada from Aberdeenshire, Scotland, at the age of nine.
 She completed her schooling and business training in Winnipeg, then eight years later became ill with TB.
-She joined the staff of the newly opened C.T.C. on her recovery and made an outstanding contribution to its work until her retirement in 1967.

-Another long-time TB worker, Miss Gladys Wheatley, was honored for 37 years as secretary to the medical superintendent of the Manitoba Sanatorium at Ninette.
+She joined the staff of the newly opened C.T.C. on her recovery and made an medical superintendent of the Manitoba Sanatorium at Ninette.
 She was born in Portsmouth, England, and as a child of six emigrated with her family to Strasbourg, Saskatchewan.
 In 1924 she moved to Winnipeg, took business training, then joined the Ninette staff in 1929.
 For about eight years she was an exceedingly capable secretary to Dr. D. A. Stewart, first medical superintendent of Manitoba Sanatorium and following his death in 1937, she served as secretary to succeeding medical superintendents, Dr. E. L. Ross and Dr. A. L. Paine.

 Three former CTRDA presidents were also awarded honorary life memberships at the annual dinner.
-They are Colin Dobell, who for